eas4dc/ear-job-visualization/README.md

 ### runtime

 ```
-python ear_analytics.py dummy runtime --help
+$ python ear_analytics.py dummy runtime -h
-usage: ear_analytics input_file runtime [-h] [-s STEPID] -m
+usage: ear_analytics input_file runtime [-h] [-s STEPID] [-r | --absolute-range]
-                                        {cpi,gflops,avg.cpufreq,avg.imcfreq,tpi,gbs,dc-node-power,dram-power,pck-power,p.mpi,gutil0,gmemutil0,io_mbs,def.freq}
-                                        [{cpi,gflops,avg.cpufreq,avg.imcfreq,tpi,gbs,dc-node-power,dram-power,pck-power,p.mpi,gutil0,gmemutil0,io_mbs,def.freq} ...]
+                                        [-l] -m metric [metric ...]

 optional arguments:
   -h, --help                         show this help message and exit
-  -s, --stepid STEPID                   Sets the STEP ID of the job you are
+  -s, --stepid STEPID                Sets the STEP ID of the job you are working
-                                        working with.
+                                     with.
+  -r, --relative_range               Use the relative range of a metric over the
+                                     trace data to build the gradient.
+  --absolute-range                   Use the absolute range configured for
+                                     metrics to build the gradient (default).
+  -l, --horizontal_legend            Display the legend horizontally.
+This
+                                     option is useful when your trace has a low
+                                     number of nodes.
-  -m, --metrics {cpi,gflops,avg.cpufreq,avg.imcfreq,tpi,gbs,dc-node-power,dram-power,pck-power,p.mpi,gutil0,gmemutil0,io_mbs,def.freq} [{cpi,gflops,avg.cpufreq,avg.imcfreq,tpi,gbs,dc-node-power,dram-power,pck-power,p.mpi,gutil0,gmemutil0,io_mbs,def.freq} ...]
+  -m, --metrics metric [metric ...]
+Space separated list of case sensitive
-                                        Specify which metrics you want to
+                                     metrics names to visualize.
+Allowed values
-                                        visualize.
+                                     are cpi, gflops, avg.cpufreq, avg.imcfreq,
+                                     tpi, gbs, dc-node-power, dram-power, pck-
+                                     power, p.mpi, gutil0, gmemutil0, io_mbs,
+                                     def.freq
 ```

 Generate a heatmap-based graph for each metric specified by *--metrics* argument.
 Note that the accepted metrics by your **ear-analytics** installation must be specified in the [configuration](#configuration) file.

 The resulting figure (for each *--metric* specified) will be a timeline where for each node your application had used you will see a heatmap showing an intuitive visualization about the value of the metric each figure is showing.
-All nodes visualized share the same timeline, which makes this command useful to check the application behaviour across all of them.
+All nodes visualized share the same timeline, which makes this command useful to check the application behaviour over all of them.

+### Configuration

+**ear-analytics** works with a configuration file called *config.ini*.
+You can modify the template given in this repository.
+By now, this configuration file only lets you specify which metrics will be accepted by **ear-analytics** and for which range of values will work each one based on the architecture you are working (only useful if you run the command with `--absolute-range` argument).
+Note that all metrics you specify must be reported before by [eacct](https://gitlab.bsc.es/ear_team/ear/-/wikis/Commands#energy-account-eacct) command or by metrics plugin specified by SLURM\_EAR\_REPORT\_ADD environment variable, and each metric name must be the same as it is reported in the header of the generated files.

 #### Example

-The next table shows content of extra/examples/bt\_test\_loops file, which content output information of all loops recorded by EAR during the execution of a BT kernel configure to be executed with 160 MPI processes accross 4 nodes.
-We will visualize the CPI, GFLOPS and the percentage of time spent in MPI blocking calls reported by EAR for each of the 4 nodes this kernel was executed.
+The next table shows content of `TODO` file, which content output information of all loops recorded by EAR during the execution of `TODO: application name` configured to be executed with `TODO` MPI processes accross `TODO` nodes.
+We will visualize the CPI, GFLOPS and the percentage of time spent in MPI calls reported by EAR for each node this application was executed.

 ![alt text](examples/pop_loops_table.png)